 Don’t be a martyr, be a fighter.
 Be a protector.
 Get yourself properly trained and have a plan–have lots of different plans–to defend your life and the lives of your kids.

 Have you taken a self-defense class aimed at parents or guardians?
 Have you talked with your kids about self-defense?
 You also should check out our Best Concealed Carry Guns in Popular Calibers.
-Plus our review on USCCA, our go-to provider of concealed carry insurance because you never know!
+Plus our review on USCCA, our go-to provider of education where every membership also gets personal liability insurance!